 The road ahead is ready for you.

-Residency programs at the Illinois College of Optometry offer post-graduate training for those interested in careers in clinical practice or optometric education.
-Historically, between 25 and 30 percent of ICO students participate in a residency program post-graduation.
-Residents gain advanced competency in eye care through education, scholarship and patient care.
-Such experience provides ICO grads with the expertise and confidence needed to treat complex and unusual clinical patients.
+Residency programs at the Illinois College of Optometry offer post-graduate training for those interested in all aspects of optometry, including clinical practice, optometric education, and business.
+Residents gain advanced competency in eye care through education, scholarship, and patient care.
+Such experience provides the resident with the expertise and confidence needed to treat complex and unusual clinical patients.

 - Binocular Vision and Pediatric Optometry Residency